awwsmm/rust-mvp/README.md

 ### sensor

-This is a library crate (no `main.rs` file) which defines the basic library interface and the communication layer for an IoT _sensor_ running as a standalone device (at its own IP address).
+This is a library crate (no `main.rs` file) which defines the basic interface and the communication layer for an IoT _sensor_ running as a standalone device (at its own IP address).
 It is possible in this demo to define multiple sensors.

 A sensor gathers information from the [environment](#environment) and provides it to the [controller](#controller) when requested.